Someone Still Loves You Boris Yeltsin: Biography

 The band was named the "best new band in Missouri" by the Boston Phoenix despite the "cutesy, irritating quality of its six-word name".
 Pershing was named the best album of 2008 by the blogs It's Hard to Find A Friend, The Stark Online, and The Power Pop Show.
 Blender Magazine ranked "Dead Right" as one of the top 200 songs of 2008.

 In 2008 the band released a split EP with the Liverpool band Puzzle, licensed their song "Anne Elephant" to a MasterCard commercial, and made their network television performance debut on the Carson Daly Show.

 SSLYBY's third album under Polyvinyl, Let It Sway, was produced by Chris Walla of Death Cab for Cutie and Beau Sorenson.

 On October 22, 2010, NME.com debuted the music video for "Sink/Let It Sway" directed by Brook Linder.
 The band and Linder would pair up again in early 2011 to make a video for "Critical Drain", which premiered on MTV.com.

 In early 2011, the band supported Tokyo Police Club on a US tour.
 Later that year, they released Tape Club, a collection of b-sides and rarities.

 The band released a new album on September 17, 2013 entitled Fly by Wire.
 News of this album coincides with John Robert's departure from the band.
 As Phil would now be required to cover vocals full-time, Tom Hembree was brought back to the band to take over bassist duties, and Phil's sister Roni was added as a keyboardist.

 On March 5, 2015, it was announced via the band's official Twitter page that a new album would be released in the summer of 2015.
 A teaser trailer for the album was simultaneously released on YouTube.
-Later that month, on March 26, it was announced that the album would be called "The High Country" and that it would be released on June 2, 2015.
+Later that month, on March 26, it was announced that the album would be called The High Country; it was released on June 2, 2015.
+The band's final show to date took place on August 1, 2015 at Webster Hall in Manhattan.
+The band's final release was a cover of Saturday Looks Good to Me's "Since You Stole My Heart," featuring Julia Steiner of Ratboys, which featured on the compilation Polyvinyl Plays Polyvinyl in 2016.
+Dickey would later go on to front the musical project Dragon Inn 3, while Knauer would go on to form the band Hey Pam!.
+In 2025, Polyvinyl released a 20th anniversary reissue of Broom, including two previously-unreleased songs, an acoustic version of "I am Warm and Powerful" and a demo version of "What'll We Do".